List of Real Madrid CF managers

 Real Madrid Club de Fútbol is a professional football club based in Madrid, Spain, which plays in La Liga.
 This chronological list comprises all those who have held the position of manager of the first team of Real Madrid from 1910, when the first professional manager was appointed, to the present day.
 Each manager's entry includes his dates of tenure and the club's overall competitive record (in terms of matches won, drawn and lost), major honours won and significant achievements under his leadership.
 Caretaker managers are included, where known.
-As of the start of the 2018–19 season, Real Madrid have had 40 full-time managers.
+As of the end of the 2024–25 season, Real Madrid have had 50 full-time managers.

 The first full-time manager for Real Madrid was Arthur Johnson.
 He was signed by one of the founders of Real Madrid, and then director, Adolfo Meléndez, and coached the team for ten seasons, gaining one Spanish Cup.

-The most successful Real Madrid manager in terms of trophies won is Miguel Muñoz, who won nine La Liga titles, two Spanish Cups, two European Cup titles and one Intercontinental Cup in his 15-year reign as manager.
-He is also the club's longest-serving manager.
+The most successful coach with Real Madrid is Carlo Ancelotti, as won 15 titles with the team.
+Ancelotti, in two spells, won La Liga twice, Copa del Rey twice, UEFA Champions League three times, Spanish Super Cup twice, UEFA Super Cup three times, FIFA Club World Cup twice, and one FIFA Intercontinental Cup.

 List of managers

 The complete list of Real Madrid managers is shown in the following table:

-Information correct as of the match played on 3 January 2023.
+Information correct as of the match played 27 September 2025.
 Only competitive matches are counted.